atrakic/azure-linux-web-app-terraform/README.md

 # azure-linux-web-app-terraform

-> Example project how to build and deploy image to Azure ACR with terraform.
+> Example project how to build and deploy full stack project (API+frontEnd) on Azure Cloud with terraform.